skatkoor/skatkoor/README.md

-### Hi there 👋
-I'm Sumanth, a graduate student at the University of Alabama in Birmingham studying data science.
+👋 Hi, I'm Sumanth Reddy Katkoori, a Data Analyst turned System Administrator.
+I hold a Master's in Data Science from the University of Alabama at Birmingham.

+📊 With experience in data analysis and IT systems management, I'm passionate about optimizing processes and leveraging data for decision-making.

+🚀 Open to collaboration and networking!

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=skatkoor)](https://github.com/anuraghazra/github-readme-stats)